-Please Note: In order to undertake this subject, students must complete and submit an application form by the due date.
+- In order to undertake this subject, students must complete and submit the online application form by the due date.
 Selection for this subject will be subject to a student's Year 9 results and teacher recommendation.
-All students are expected to have a TI-Nspire CAS calculator.
+If a student is unsuccessful in their application, they will be placed in the Year 10 Mathematics General course. - All students are expected to have a TI-Nspire CAS calculator.